mediasuitenz/media-suite-site/README.md

 1. Install Jekyll: `bundle install`
 2. Once in site directory (`src`), run `jekyll serve`.
 This will watch all files and compile any changes to `_site` directory.
 Site will be served up at `http://localhost:4000/`.

-\* `baseurl` setting in `_config.yml` will need editing if not serving site up from root of domain.
-For example, when publishing site to `http://mediasuitenz.github.io/media-suite-site/`, `baseurl` needs to be set to `"/media-suite-site"`.
-To edit and serve site up locally without modifying this setting, run `jekyll serve --baseurl ''`.

 ## Making Changes

 As a rule, don't make changes to anything in `_site` directory as it will just get overwritten when changes are made and site is compiled into the `_site` directory.